Performance Breakdown

 The two green arrows point to the adjustable gates.

-It has the same adjustable gates as the V10, which makes it usable for cleaning hard surfaces, better than any upright that Dyson has to offer.
+It features the same adjustable gates as the V10, making it suitable for cleaning hard surfaces more effectively than any other upright Dyson.

-Along with the strong airflow, these gates allow chunkier bits of dirt to fit through without having to plop the cleaning head over it to clean.
+Along with the strong airflow, these gates allow larger particles of dirt to pass through without requiring the cleaning head to be positioned directly over them.

 On carpet, this tool shines.
-With the gates fully closed, you can feel the strong suction as there will be lots of resistance pushing it forward, more so on the max setting.
+With the gates fully closed, you can feel the strong suction, as there’s a lot of resistance pushing it forward, especially on the max setting.

-We live in an urban area, so it’s quite dusty, and this test shows the need to vacuum regularly even if the carpet looks clean.
+We live in an urban area, so it’s pretty dusty, and this test shows the need to vacuum regularly, even if the carpet looks clean.

 Most of the stuff you see here is sand, which I use when testing how well each vacuum cleans ground-in dirt.